Happy New Year cheers to a new healthy, happy, and joyful 2021!

 I generally use all-purpose organic flour or non-organic works even quicker for the starter as you will need to discard of quite a bit of flour and it can be expensive if you use expensive flour.

 For quicker results, start with whole wheat flour as it ferments quicker and carry on feeding with organic white flour for a slower fermentation process meaning that you could feed every two days if kept outside at room temperature and still once a week if refrigerated.
 If it is too hot outside and room temperature means hot, refrigerate.

 If your starter is used to one type of flour, then you do swap it out with a different type it might need some time to adjust, it might react great pretty much immediately or, it might require some time before perking up.

 Yes, but it needs to be a really warm ambient.
 You may need to use either some sugar and yoghurt or yeast (fresh or dry).
 So, mix 60 ml water + 60 g wholegrain flour + 1 tbsp yeast and 1 tsp sugar.
 It will make an amazing starter but it will not be a yeast-free one.

 * using any wholemeal or whole-grain flour helps with speeding the process.

 I bake often but I do not have more than one or two slices a day.
 I am lucky with kids and hubby helping consume it.
 I always allow it to get completely cool, I slice it and freeze it in bags.
 I take out one or two slices, whenever needed, toast it and eat it.

 It can be refrigerated for a good 4-5 weeks.
-The beauty of storing it this way is that every time I have a toasted slice it tastes as fresh as a freshly baked but toasted slice.
 It is absolutely great way of storing any bread.

 More bread recipes you may like